What is a Blue Death-Feigning Beetle?

 Another high-protein food source they will eat is pet food, such as fish flakes, or cat or dog food.

-Vegetables and fruits provide both food and water to your Blue Death-Feigning Beetles.
+Vegetables and occasional fruits provide both food and water to your Blue Death-Feigning Beetles.
 Chopped organic carrots are a staple I use.
-I also offer zucchini, cucumber, sweet potato, apples, melon, and orange.
+I also offer zucchini, cucumber, sweet potato, and occasionally bits of melon or apple.

-Beetle Jelly is also a good food item.
+Beetle Jelly is also a good occasional treat item, but not a staple, since these beetles live mostly on a protein-based diet.
 You can buy it ready-made, or watch my video to learn how to make your own:

-Juicy vegetables, fruits, and beetle jelly will provide enough water for your beetles.
+Juicy vegetables will provide enough water for your beetles.
 It can be a good idea to mist one corner of the enclosure every week or so.
 I have seen my BDFBs drink droplets from the glass of their enclosure when I mist it.

 Blue Death-Feigning Beetles will mate and lay eggs often in captive conditions, as long as you keep males and females together.
 The larvae look a lot like mealworms, although they get larger.
 The difficult part about captive breeding BDFBs is that the larvae don’t tend to pupate.
 Dean Ryder cracked the code on this one.
-In this thread, he indicated how they will pupate when isolated in their own containers at temperatures between 80 and 88 F:
+In this thread, he indicated how they will pupate when isolated in their own containers at temperatures between 80 and 88 F, with 75-80% relative humidity.
+I have successfully raised beetles to adulthood in this way.

 Healthy Blue Death-Feigning Beetles kept in appropriate humidity and good ventilation have a light blue color to them, from the waxy secretion that protects them from the sun.
 If the beetles get wet, they will temporarily become much darker in color.
 It only takes a few days for their color to return to normal.
 If your beetles seem to dark, yet u should probably improve ventilation and/or reduce the amount of water that enters their habitat.